-Start your stay in the city with a morning coffee and famous Bratislava roll in the Zeppelin café.
+Start your stay in the city with a morning coffee and famous Bratislava roll in one of the many cafés.
 After a satisfying breakfast, venture over to the Old Town Hall.
 The local museum is a great surprise for many, introducing the city’s history in an eye-catching way.
 Moreover, the tower offers one of the best views of the historic centre.

 After a small snack in the street food restaurant Orbis on Laurinská, join a free hourly tour through the city streets, starting at the information tourist centre in Primaciálne Square at 14:00.
 Use this opportunity to ask the guide how life in the city today differs from the past.
 The tour usually ends at the St. Martin’s Cathedral, once a vital landmark during lavish royal coronations.
 In fact, 11 rulers, including Maria Theresa, and seven royal wives were crowned here.

 Afterwards, you’ll still have enough time to pop in the nearby Nedbalka gallery where you can get a nice discount with Bratislaca CARD as well.
 It will enchant you with modern Slovak art and unusual architecture.
 It is appropriately called the small New York’s Guggenheim.